 It all starts relatively civilized with classic Danish Christmas dishes and maybe a few games.
 It usually ends with too much snaps and people dancing on tables.

-Expect to be invited at Christmas lunches during all December up until Christmas.
+Expect to be invited to Christmas lunches during all December up until Christmas.
 Invitations may come from friends, work colleagues, sports teams, classmates, your kid’s kindergarden, etc.

 Mandelgave - [Almond present] Winning the ‘almond present’ is serious business in Denmark.
 All you need to know is that in the whole risalamande pot there is only one whole almond.
 If you get the almond, you are a winner and get a present.
 Remember that you have to hide it, so that everyone else continues eating just to find it.
 Be careful not to chew it by mistake, because all the others will be expecting proof of their defeat.